 Well, you are trying to lose weight here, people!
 Most drinks, especially sodas are filled with sugar which contributes to weight gain.
 So, as must as possible, just stick to water.
 No calories = no problem.

-Can you drink TOO MUCH Water?
+Can you drink TOO MUCH water?

 Although it is almost impossible to drink too much water, this case happens.
 When your kidneys cannot emit the excess water you consume, your blood’s sodium content is diluted, which is what we called hyponatremia – a life-threatening condition.
-This condition results in disturbance of the brain, muscle, and heart functions.
+This condition results in the disturbance of the brain, muscle, and heart functions.

 People who participate in extensive or intense workouts or endurance activities have a higher risk of hyponatremia.
 But then again, this condition is not a common case.